AI-Hypercomputer/tpu-recipes/training/ironwood/deepseek3-671b/4k-bf16-tpu7x-4x4x8/xpk/README.md

 The `run_recipe.sh` script contains all the necessary environment variables and configurations to launch the deepseek3-671b pretraining workload.

-Before execution, use nano to edit the script and configure the environment variables to match your specific environment.
+Before execution, use 'nano' to edit the script and configure the environment variables to match your specific environment.

 To configure and run the benchmark: